 - If you have a GPU that is flashed for macOS or natively supported by macOS, you’ll see the startup screen with the progress bar.

 If your GPU is not flashed or natively supported, you won’t be able to see anything on the screen.
 So just hold down Command+R when you hear the chime for 30 seconds and then let go.
 Booting from recovery can be pretty slow, so you’ll likely end up staring at a black screen for a few minutes.
 If you still don’t see anything after 10 minutes (being generous here), shut down your Mac and try again.

 - You should end up in Recovery mode and see this:

 In Terminal, type the following:

-Followed by return/enter key.
+- Followed by the return/enter key.
 This will disable SIP.
-Don’t worry, you can re-enable SIP if you want, after OpenCore has been installed.
+Don’t worry; you can re-enable SIP if you want after OpenCore has been installed.

 Restart your Mac and verify SIP is disabled

-If it is not, go back to step 2 and try again as SIP has not been disabled.
+If not, go back to step 2 and try again, as SIP has not been disabled.

 Unpack the OpenCore files by opening the previously downloaded .zip file.